CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 5. A new semantic model dialog opens.
 Enter **sm\_FAIAD** as the Direct Lake semantic model name.

-6. We have the option to select a subset of the tables by default.
-Remember, we created views in the earlier lab.
-We want to include these views in the model. **Click** on the **icon** in the **Search bar** and select **Show views**.
-Now we have the option to view and select views.

    ![](../media/lab-06/image016.png)

 7. **Select** the following tables/views: